- be_ixf; php_sdk; php_sdk_1.4.18

 Students on denied status will have all future aid removed until, and if, they appeal and their appeal is approved.

 A student is placed on probation if they have an approved appeal.
 Once on probation status, the student can receive aid for one term under the conditions of the appeal.
 If the student does not maintain SAP standards during this term, they will return to denied status and will lose eligibility for further aid.
 Probation status usually requires 100% completion of all attempted credits in that term with no withdraws, failures or incompletes along with the GPA requirement of a 2.00 cumulative and term GPA for undergraduates and a 3.00 for graduates.
-Probation terms only last one term and only by exceptions can a student remain on probation for two or more consecutive terms.
+You will remain on probation as long as you complete 100% of attempted credits and meet the term GPA criteria above even if your cumulative GPA is not above a 2.0 yet.
+You will go back into good standing once you’ve met 100% of attempted credits and met both the cumulative and term GPA criteria above.
+If you do not meet the term GPA and/or complete 100% of attempted credits you will go back into denied status and need to re-appeal to the committee.

 If you are submitting an appeal for the second or more times, you will need to include an up to date Academic Plan from your advisor.
-This plan should include all of the classes that you are registered for and those that you still need to complete.
+This plan should include all of the classes that you are registered for and those that you still need to complete for the next three terms unless you will graduate in less than three terms.
 This form will need to be signed by your advisor and submitted along with your appeal.

 Maximum Time Frame